-This resource specifies the finish laminating intent for a JDF job using information that identifies whether or not the product is laminated and, if desired, the temperature and thickness of the laminant.
+This resource specifies the laminating intent for a JDF job using information that identifies whether or not the product is laminated and, if desired, the temperature and thickness of the laminant.

-Resource class: Intent Resource referenced by: Partition: Input of processes: Output of processes: - values are:
+Resource class: Intent

+Resource referenced by: Partition: Option

+Input of processes: Output of processes: -

-Name Data Type Description Laminated OptionSpan If true , the product is laminated.
+Name Data Type Description

+Laminated OptionSpan If true , the product is laminated.

+Default = false

-Temperature NameSpan Temperature used in the lamnation process.
-Possible
+Temperature EnumerationS pan Temperature used in the lamination process.
+Possible values are:

+Hot

-Hot Cold
+Cold

+Surface ?
+EnumerationS pan The surface to be laminated.
+One of:

+front back both

+Thickness?
+NumberSpan T

-NumberSpan Thickness of the laminant.
+Thickness of the laminating material.
+Measured in